mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

   teaser: images/2018-08-06-resurrecting-2/cover.jpg
 ---

-In this post, I will demonstrate how to use Docker to retrofit tests onto a library that was built without any tests at all.
+In this post, I demonstrate how to retrofit automated tests onto a legacy untested library.

 This is part two of a three-part series about how I resurrected the [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger) repository.
 It's a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.
-The library was an experimental project that its maintainers abandoned two years ago, but I wanted to turn it into a production-grade code.

-This series describes how I resurrected the library and built a business with the result:
+The longer story is in [part one](/resurrecting-1/), but the short version is that I discovered an abandoned library and brought it back to life to power a new SaaS business:

 * [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
 * **Part Two: Stabilization (this post)** - In which I prevent functionality from regressing while I restore the code